 Where to Stay Near Gulf Shores and Orange Beach, Alabama

 Located right on the beach, The Lodge at Gulf State Park is a Hilton Hotel inside the park that was totally reconstructed after Hurricane Ivan (2004) and opened in 2018.
 Dedicated to sustainable tourism, the lodge is right next door to the park’s Interpretive Center, Alabama’s most environmentally friendly building.

 The nation’s capital is always a cheap-but-fun family destination because so many of the most popular sites have free admission.
 History-loving families should head to the Smithsonian National Museum of Natural History, National Museum of African American History and Culture, National Air and Space Museum, Library of Congress, or Ford’s Theatre.

-KID-FRIENDLY HOTELS: 15 Best Family Resorts in the USA
+FUN HOTELS FOR KIDS: 15 Best Family Resorts and Hotels in the U.S.

 Of course there’s always free sightseeing just by walking down Pennsylvania Avenue and spying the White House or strolling through the National Mall checking out all the monuments and memorials between the U.S. Capitol and Lincoln Memorial.

 The mid-range Gaylord National Resort is just outside Washington, D.C., on the shores of the Potomac adjacent to all the shops, restaurants, and activities of National Harbor.
 Its nearly two-acre glass enclosed atrium brings the outdoors in (without D.C.’s infamous humidity) and contains gardens, fountains, and two-story period houses that serve as gift shops.
 Holiday Inn Hotel and Suites Alexandria is a less expensive option in the same general area.